Greater London Archaeology Advisory Service

-The Greater London Archaeology Advisory Service (GLAAS) is part of Historic England's London Local Office and a Chartered Institute for Archaeologists' (CIfA) Registered Organisation.
+The Greater London Archaeology Advisory Service (GLAAS) is part of Historic England's London and South East Regional Office and a Chartered Institute for Archaeologists' (CIfA) Registered Organisation.
 Working with a number of partners, developers, archaeologists, and London boroughs, we promote understanding and enjoyment of our archaeological heritage through its protection, management and interpretation.
-You can follow us on Twitter @GlaasLdn.

 What is the role of the Greater London Archaeological Advisory Service?

 High standards and up-to-date professional methods are vital for understanding the significance of any heritage assets affected by development schemes.
 This understanding is a requirement of the National Planning Policy Framework (NPPF)

 For GLAAS documents please see Publications and Guidance.